ScratchAddons/website/site/faq.md

 Firstly, thank you for your interest of contributing to Scratch Addons.
 We appreciate your interest and your later contributions.

 As an open-source project, we welcome any kind of contributions.
 You don't even need to ask us or to have a certain rank.
 Anyone is welcome.
-There's even a chance that you didn't realized that you have contributed to the project!
+There's even a chance that you don't even realize that you have contributed to the project!

 Anyway, back to the point.
 You can contribute in many ways, and some of it is really easy.